andriesfc/result-for-kotlin/README.md

       1. To log and throw.
       2. To map a domain appropriate thrown exception to a domain specific error code.
       3. To not have one is sometimes a better choice 😈.
 5. Make sure domain errors produces messages which makes sense to the consumer of your domain.
-6. Make sure domain errors also produces messages which are enriched for developers and devops personal.
+6. Make sure domain errors also produces messages which are enriched for developers and devops personnel.
-8. Make sure such messages can be produced in locale specific manner.
+7. Make sure such messages can be produced in locale specific manner.
-9. IMPORTANT ⚠️: Make sure that you can actually raise a domain error as an exception.
+8. IMPORTANT ⚠️: Make sure that you can actually raise a domain error as an exception.
 This will be clear indicator that your implementation is not complete!
 9. Implement a test harness for each of domain error type which asserts at the very least:
-   - That localized message are produced for each the type of audioance.
+   - That localized message are produced for each the type of audience.
    - That any exceptions you choose to propagate as a cause will not get lost when your domain error is thrown/consumes.
+10. Always create a test harness which asserts at the very least the following:
+    1. All domain errors have mapped localized messages for the target audience.
+    2. All domain errors which opt to capture exceptional causes should always propagate via the cause clause of the exception.

 ## Introducing `Resultk`